-We estimate that the net proceeds from the offering will be approximately \$738 million.
-We intend to use the net proceeds to reduce outstanding indebtedness under our existing revolving credit facility and for general corporate purposes.
+We estimate that the net proceeds from the offering will be approximately \$1.97 billion.
+We intend to use the net proceeds to reduce outstanding indebtedness and for general corporate purposes.
 See "Use of Proceeds."

 Our senior unsecured debt ratings are as follows: